Mohamed-Samy1/Mohamed-Samy1/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Mohamed-Samy1](https://github.com/Mohamed-Samy1)

-- 💬 Ask me about **data structures, algorithms, javascript, nodejs, database design, etc..**
+- 💬 Ask me about **Data Structures, Algorithms, JavaScript, Node.js, Database Design, etc..**

 - 📫 How to reach me **mohamedsamy7155@gmail.com**